 Contact Mental Illness Fellowship of WA (08) 9250 2884 or www.mifwa.asn.au

-At Kalparrin we help families of children with disabilities and special needs to carry their load by providing practical information and support, and connecting them with the services that they need.
-Kalparrin helps families connect with other families in similar situations through Parent Link, and to take time out through regular respite activities.
-Anyone is welcome to stop by our Drop-in Centre at Princess Margaret Hospital.
-It’s a comfortable place to wait for appointments, have a coffee, browse brochures, chat with our Family Support Officers, or share experiences with other families.
+Kalparrin help families of children with disabilities and special needs to carry their load by providing practical information and support, and connecting them with the services that they need.
+They help families connect with other families in similar situations through Parent Link, and to take time out through regular respite activities.
+Anyone is welcome to stop by the Drop-in Centre at Princess Margaret Hospital.
+It’s a comfortable place to wait for appointments, have a coffee, browse brochures, chat with Family Support Officers, or share experiences with other families.

 Advocare provides a free, professional advocacy service for older adults and care recipients living in Western Australia.
 They assist clients of both residential and community care to understand their rights and make any necessary complaints about the care service they receive.
 Advocare are also available to help older adults who are experiencing elder abuse.